angelakinoro/kamilimublogs.github.io/README.md

 # Blog Page Project

 This is a front-end project built using **React** and **Next.js**.
 The blog page serves as a platform to showcase blog posts, sharing snippets of key lessons and insights gained during my time at **KamiLimu**.
+Here is the **live demo**.
+Do check it out at: https://kamilimublogs.netlify.app/

 ## Features